Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Single-star sequences in the Hyades and Pleiades

-At average distances of $\approx$45\,pc \citep{vanLeeuwen2009,Roeser2011,Gaia_Babusiaux2018} and $\approx$135\,pc \citep[e.g.,][]{Percival2005,Heyl2022}, respectively, the Hyades and the Pleiades are among the most nearby open clusters.
-The vicinity ensures high quality Gaia astrometric, photometric, and spectroscopic measurements over a wide range of spectral types and stellar masses.
-Age estimates for the Hyades derived from isochrone fitting are in the range 500 to 800\,Myr \citep{Brandner2023a}.
-For the Pleiades the age estimates derived from isochrone fitting centre around 100 to 125\,Myr (Table \ref{tab:pleiades_age}), which is in good agreement with age estimates based on the Lithium depletion boundary \citep[e.g.,][]{Basri1996,Stauffer1998,Dahm2015,Galindo2022}.
+At average distances of $\approx$45\,pc \citep{vanLeeuwen2009,Roeser2011,Gaia_Babusiaux2018} and $\approx$135\,pc \citep[e.g.][]{Percival2005,Heyl2022}, respectively, the Hyades and the Pleiades are among the most nearby open clusters.
+The vicinity ensures high-quality Gaia astrometric, photometric, and spectroscopic measurements over a wide range of spectral types and stellar masses.
+Age estimates for the Hyades derived from isochrone fitting are in the range of 500 to 800\,Myr \citep{Brandner2023a}.
+For the Pleiades, the age estimates derived from isochrone fitting centre around 100 to 125\,Myr (Table \ref{tab:pleiades_age}), which is in good agreement with age estimates based on the lithium-depletion boundary \citep[e.g.][]{Basri1996,Stauffer1998,Dahm2015,Galindo2022}.

 The stellar samples of candidate members of the open clusters are based on \citet{GAIA_Smart2021} for the Hyades, and on \citet{Heyl2022} for the Pleiades.
-In \citet{Brandner2023a} we processed the Hyades sample by identifying and removing stars with dubious photometry in at least one of the Gaia DR3 G, BP, or RP bands.
-Next we used the Gaia Renormalized Unit Weight (RUWE) parameter to identify likely astrometric binaries.
-In a final step, likely photometric (i.e.\ blended) binaries were identified based on their distance from the median stellar sequence in colour-magnitude space, taking into account the uncertainties in absolute brightness and colour.
-This resulted in a sample of $\approx$600 bona fide single stars in the Hyades open cluster.
-In \citet{Brandner2023b} we derived the astrophysical parameters for these stars by comparison with the best fitting family of isochrones from the PAdova and TRieste Stellar Evolution Code \citep[PARSEC,][]{Bressan2012,Chen2014}.
+In \citet{Brandner2023a}, we processed the Hyades sample by identifying and removing stars with dubious photometry in at least one of the Gaia DR3 G, BP, or RP bands.
+We then used the Gaia renormalised unit weight error (RUWE) parameter to identify likely astrometric binaries.
+In a final step, likely photometric (i.e.\ blended) binaries were identified based on their distance from the median stellar sequence in colour--magnitude space, taking into account the uncertainties in absolute brightness and colour.
+This resulted in a sample of about 600 bona fide single stars in the Hyades open cluster.
+In \citet{Brandner2023b}, we derived the astrophysical parameters for these stars by comparison with the best-fitting family of isochrones from the PAdova and TRieste Stellar Evolution Code \citep[PARSEC,][]{Bressan2012,Chen2014}.